Instagram: Editor Rascon

 What do you expect from writers during the #RevPit revision process, including communication?

-To receive the most out of your win, we need to have continuous and productive communication within the five weeks we work together.
+Mutual, open communication, responsiveness, and respect are essential to a positive working relationship.
 If you have questions, ask!
 If you have concerns, voice them!
 If you do not want to make a particular change, tell me!
-This is your baby, and I expect you to protect it fiercely while also allowing it to change and grow into what you want.
-Prepare yourself to make major changes in a limited amount of time.
-I expect you to work as hard, dedicate as much time, and lose as much sleep during these five weeks as I do.
+This story is yours, and I expect you to protect it fiercely while also allowing it to change and grow.

 What hobbies do you have outside of writing and editing?